 *For purposes of minimizing risk, it is encouraged that all trade activities (if any) should be carried out through an underlying company or partnership.
 Trade or commercial activities are incidentals or ancillary to its main purpose which is the management of its property

-5. Currency-to carry on business in any currency other than the Malaysian currency except as permitted by the relevant authorities
+5. Carry on business in any currency other than Malaysian Ringgit except as permitted by the relevant authorities

-6. Types of Property, Assets permissible to be endowed to Labuan Private Foundation
+6. Types of Property, Assets permissible to be endowed into Labuan Private Foundation

 b.
 Legal documents or instruments in any form, including electronic or digital, evidencing title to or interest in, such assets as described in the above (a) including bank cheques, money orders, shares, securities, bonds, bank drafts and letters of credit.